tencentyun/intlcloud-documents/yehe_doc/数据库/数据库专家服务/自研内核 TXSQL/内核版本更新动态_intl_en.md

 <td>
 <ul><li>New features</li><ul>
 <li>Supported automatic killing of idle transactions to reduce resource conflicts.
 To apply for this feature, <a href="https://console.cloud.tencent.com/workorder/category" target="_blank">submit a ticket</a>.</li>
-<li>Supported automatically changing the storage engine from MEMORY to InnoDB: if the global variable `cdb_convert_memory_to_innodb` is `ON`, the engine will be changed from MEMORY to InnoDB when a table is created or modified.</li>
+<li>Supported automatically changing the storage engine from MEMORY to InnoDB: If the global variable `cdb_convert_memory_to_innodb` is `ON`, the engine will be changed from MEMORY to InnoDB when a table is created or modified.</li>
 <li>Supported invisible indexes.</li>
 <li>Supported memory management with jemalloc, which can replace the jlibc memory management module to reduce memory usage and improve allocation efficiency.</li>
 </ul>